auth0/nextjs-auth0/EXAMPLES.md

 ```

 > Note: You should not use the instance methods in combination with the named exports,
-> otherwise you will be creating multiple instances of the sdk, eg
+> otherwise you will be creating multiple instances of the sdk, eg:

 ```js
 // DON'T Mix instance methods and named exports